Tallinn: History

 Around 1050 AD, a fortress was built in what is now central Tallinn, on the hill of Toompea.

-As an important port on a major trade route between Novgorod and western Europe, it became a target for the expansion of the Teutonic Knights and the Kingdom of Denmark during the period of Northern Crusades in the beginning of the 13th century when Christianity was forcibly imposed on the local population.
-Danish rule of Tallinn and northern Estonia started in 1219.
+As an important port on a major trade route between Novgorod and western Europe, it became a target for the expansion of the Teutonic Knights and the Kingdom of Denmark during the period of Northern Crusades in the beginning of the 13th century when Roman Catholic Christianity was forcibly imposed on the local population.
+The King Valdemar II of Denmark conquered Tallinn and northern Estonia in 1219.

-In 1285, Tallinn, then known more widely as Reval, became the northernmost member of the Hanseatic League – a mercantile and military alliance of German-dominated cities in Northern Europe.
+Tallinn, then known more widely as Reval, was granted Lübeck town rights by the king of Denmark in 1248.
+In 1285, Reval became the northernmost member of the Hanseatic League – a mercantile and military alliance of German-dominated cities in Northern Europe.
 The king of Denmark sold Reval along with other land possessions in northern Estonia to the Teutonic Knights in 1346.
-Reval was arguably the most significant medieval port in the Gulf of Finland, the second-most important port being Turku.
+Reval was arguably the most significant medieval port in the Gulf of Finland.
 Reval enjoyed a strategic position at the crossroads of trade between the rest of western Europe and Novgorod and Muscovy in the east.
 The city, with a population of about 8,000, was very well fortified with city walls and 66 defence towers.
+The city wall has been described as an outstanding example of German Medieval fortification architecture.

 A weather vane, the figure of an old warrior called Old Thomas, was put on top of the spire of the Tallinn Town Hall in 1530.
 Old Thomas later became a popular symbol of the city.

 In the early years of the Protestant Reformation, the city converted to Lutheranism.
 In 1561, Reval (Tallinn) became a dominion of Sweden.